Characterization of Lateral Amorphous Selenium Photodetectors for Low-Photon and VUV Detection at Cryogenic Temperatures: Conclusion

 \section{Conclusion}

-The lateral a-Se photodetectors characterized in this study demonstrate stable, low-noise operation from room temperature down to 87\,K while preserving the key transport phenomena needed for high-sensitivity light readout.
+The lateral a-Se photodetectors characterized in this study maintained stable operation from 297~K down to 87~K, with electronic noise quantified as a mean ENC of $2804 \pm 226~\mathrm{e^{-}}$ at 297~K and a gradual reduction observed at lower temperatures, as detailed in Section~\ref{sec:readout}.
 Matched-filter analysis shows that single-shot detection efficiencies $\geq 0.8$ with AUC $\geq 0.85$ are achieved with as few as $\sim\!6800$ incident 401\,nm photons at 87\,K, corresponding to approximately 3400 photons within field-active regions when accounting for the geometric fill factor.

 Across five decades of photon flux at 93\,K, the devices exhibit a linear response up to 100\,V/$\upmu$m, beyond which avalanche multiplication enhances the collected signal.
 Detectors also directly sensed narrow-band 130\,nm VUV light representative of liquid-argon scintillation at both 297\,K and 87\,K, confirming that a-Se remains VUV-responsive in the avalanche regime and that the onset field scales predictably with temperature.